fadiaIW/HumiCodeExercise/README.md

 ## Test Cases

-These are the following test cases I would consider :
+For testing, I would use Jest testing library, and below are some of the test cases I would consider :

     1. Check if the APIs are being called successfully